 I have been as dismayed and as angry as anyone else not directly involved in it about what happened in Minneapolis to George Floyd.
 I am relieved that the police officer responsible has been arrested and charged, and cautiously optimistic, given the rather definitive video evidence of what he did, that the charge will be sustained at trial so that he – and, perhaps, the others who could have but did not stop him, and the police department that employed them all – will be held accountable.
-I am also heartened that, for once, the blue wall of silence seems to have been breached: that individual policemen and the unions that speak for them are announcing their own anger and dismay, rather than circling the wagons in defense of the role despite the indefensibility of the person playing that role.
+I am also heartened that, for once, the blue wall of silence seems to have been breached: that individual policemen and the unions that speak for them are announcing their own anger and dismay, rather than circling the wagons in defense of the role despite the indefensibility of the person playing that role and of what they did under cover of that role.
 That won’t help George Floyd.
 But it might begin to change the policing culture that made a victim of him.

 I have also not broadcast my outrage to the world in a tirade on Twitter or on Facebook, nor have I ‘liked’ or linked to the outraged tirades posted by others.
 Honestly, what expression either of dismay or of anger could I add that hasn’t already been said?
 And, among the millions already doing so, who would either notice or care if I did?